Catherine Vincent MS C&I: Special Education, MA Ceramics.

 In 2009, Catherine began teaching adapted art at Rock Creek School, a 3-21 special education school in FCPS.
 Catherine developed the adapted art curriculum for the program and acted as consultant to all art teachers in FCPS on adapting art for all learners, including annual workshops for new hires.
 Catherine began pursuing a Masters in Special Education at Hood College in 2011.

 In 2014, Catherine returned to Urbana Middle School as an art teacher, and completed a MS in Curriculum and Instruction: Special Education in 2015.
-Her capstone project used classroom-based research on management strategies in the art studio environment to increase artistic production and engagement from ADHD students with 504 plans in art class.
+Her capstone project used classroom-based action research on management strategies in the art studio environment to increase artistic production and engagement from ADHD students with 504 plans/IEPs in art class.

 In 2016, Catherine began incorporating ceramics into her art units and lessons and taught herself how to fire an electric kiln by reading the manual cover to cover.
-Thankfully, she began taking graduate Ceramics courses at Hood College in 2018.
+Thankfully, she began taking graduate Ceramics courses part-time at Hood College in 2018.
 In 2023, Catherine began teaching Ceramics full time at Urbana High School.

-Catherine will complete her MA in Ceramics with a final exhibition at Hood College in Spring 2026
+Catherine will complete her MA in Ceramics with a final exhibition at Hood College in Spring 2026.

 Artist Statement, MA Ceramics Candidate: “Lifecycles: Pillars of Growth”